enginebai/Algorithms/topics/binary-search.md

 # Binary Search

 ## Normal
-The binary search is applicable when the collection is **sorted**, so try to sort the collection if it's not sorted yet.
+The binary search is applicable when the collection is **sorted** or the search range satisfies **monotonicity** characteristic.
+In this implementation, we're using inclusive range `[left, right]` to represent the searching range, and we break out the while loop when `left > right`.
+(The searching range is empty)

 ```kotlin
 fun binarySearch(A: IntArray, target: Int): Int {